Webroot: History

-Webroot was founded on 5 July 1997 when Steven Thomas and his girlfriend Boulderite Kristen Tally launched Webroot's first commercial product, a trace removal agent called Webroot Window Washer.
+Webroot was founded on July 5, 1997 when Steven Thomas and his girlfriend Kristen Tally launched Webroot's first commercial product, a trace removal agent called Webroot Window Washer.
 Investors include venture capital firms such as Technology Crossover Ventures, Accel Partners and Mayfield.

 In 2002, Webroot launched a spyware blocking and removal product called Webroot Spy Sweeper.
+Webroot entered the enterprise market in 2004 with the launch of Webroot Spy Sweeper Enterprise, which combined Spy Sweeper with technology that enables IT administrators to deploy antispyware protection across an entire network.

+In 2005, Thomas and Talley sold most of their shares in the company to a group of California investors as part of a $108 million deal.
 The company introduced antivirus protection with the launch of Spy Sweeper with AntiVirus in 2006.
 In October 2007, Webroot AntiVirus with AntiSpyware and Desktop Firewall was released with added firewall protection feature.

-Webroot entered the enterprise market in 2004 with the launch of Webroot Spy Sweeper Enterprise, which combined Spy Sweeper with technology that enables IT administrators to deploy antispyware protection across an entire network.

 In October 2008, Webroot launched its first consumer security suite, Webroot Internet Security Essentials, in the United States.
 The international release of the security suite followed in early 2009.

 In August 2009, Webroot appointed a new president and CEO, former CEO of Wily Technology.

 In May 2010 Webroot announced plans to open its international headquarters in Dublin, Ireland.
 In July 2010 Webroot Internet Security Complete 2011 was released, including antivirus and antispyware protection, firewall capabilities, online back-up, password management licensed from LastPass, protection against identity theft and credit card monitoring for US customers.

 In September 2010 Webroot opened a regional office in Leidschendam, The Netherlands which is primarily aimed at distributing Webroot's enterprise security-as-a-service (SaaS) products to businesses.

 Webroot Mobile Security for Android was launched on April 5, 2011 for smartphones and tablets, with a free basic version and a paid premium version.
 The app is designed to protect against viruses from apps, threats delivered via web browsing and against the threats created when mobile devices are lost.
 The SecureAnywhere products launched on October 4, 2011, and the mobile security offerings were expanded to include the iOS mobile operating system.

 In October 2011 Webroot launched a new generation of their products, using Prevx cloud technology.
 This included three basic products for Windows (SecureAnywhere AntiVirus, Essentials and Complete 2012) and security for Android and iOS mobile devices.
 In February 2012 products for businesses were added.

 In July 2014 Webroot announced its BrightCloud Security Services, a new portfolio of services for enterprise-class businesses, including integration for Next-Generation Firewalls and SIEMs.

 In September 2017, Webroot appointed a new president and CEO, former CEO of Lancope Mike Potts.

 On February 7, 2019 Carbonite, Inc. announced that it entered into a definitive agreement to acquire Webroot.
 On March 26, 2019, Carbonite closed its acquisition of Webroot, with a purchase price of $618.5 million in cash.